MichaelAgarkov/MichaelAgarkov/README.md

 I already made lots of programs, like my Firewall! (which isn't publically available), an IDE with fullscreen mode, always on top mode, 6 different themes, lots of settings and even printing, called StandalIDE!
 You can get it here: https://github.com/MichaelAgarkov/StandalIDE, and tons of programs which i made in the past, like MicChat, that I recently revived!
-(First version created in April 2020), you can download the revived version in https://github.com/MichaelAgarkov/MicChatRevived to check it out!
+(First version created in April 2020), you can get the revived version in https://github.com/MichaelAgarkov/MicChatRevived and check it out!
 I also made lots more programs in the past, too much for me to mention here.

 If you want to collab with me, you need to know PascalABC.NET very well.